CocoLB/14-Bikesharing/citibike_analysis.md

 Citi Bike is a very profitable business in New York City, with a total of 2,344,224 records for the month of August only.
 Des Moines is a far smaller city, with a population more than 40 times smaller, but it's still comparable with a similar gender diversity, and a vast amount of tourists (35 to 1 in Des Moines, compared to 8 to 14 in NYC).
-Citi Bike vcan be profitable in Des Moines too with a high ratio of Customers/Suscribers.
+Citi Bike can be profitable in Des Moines too with a high ratio of Customers/Suscribers.
 As tourist attractions and business districts are spreaded over Greater Des Moines (compareed to Mahattan in NYC), the stations and the bikes will be spreaded, and not concentrated downtown, as well.